ludiosarchive/py2clj-cheatsheet/README.md

 # md5sum on Linux, md5 on OS X
 PROJECT_CLJ_CHECKSUM="$(cat project.clj | (md5sum 2> /dev/null || md5) | cut -f 1 -d " ")"
 # Use the cached classpath if one exists, else calculate the classpath
 # and cache it.
-This saves ~2 seconds per REPL launch.
+If it's already cached, we save ~2 seconds.
 if [ -f ".lein-cp-cache/$PROJECT_CLJ_CHECKSUM" ]; then
   REPLY_CP="$(cat ".lein-cp-cache/$PROJECT_CLJ_CHECKSUM")"
 else